Selene setapinnis

 Selene setapinnis, the Atlantic moonfish, is a West Atlantic fish belonging to the family Carangidae.

 Description

-The Atlantic moonfish is a slender, deep bodied fish that is extremely compressed.
-It has a dorsal fin with 8 spines, and an anal fin with 2 spines.
+The Atlantic moonfish is a slender, deep-bodied fish that is extremely compressed.
+It has a dorsal fin with 8 spines and an anal fin with 2 spines.
 They also have 21 dorsal soft rays and 17 anal soft rays.
 The upper jaw is short and lower jaw is protruding, extending longer than the upper jaw.
 They have a sloped, bent forehead and rather large eyes.
 They have a forked caudal fin that is attached to a large and hard caudal peduncle.
 The Atlantic moonfish have a faint spot on the base of their pectoral fins.
 They have a silvery or metallic blue color with a yellowish caudal fin.
 The dorsal and caudal peduncle regions are lined with a dark edging.
+Atlantic Moonfish grow to a maximum length of 39 centimeters.

 Diet

 Adults feed on small fish and crustaceans.

 Habitat

 Atlantic moonfish can be found in schools at the bottoms of inshore waters.
 Juveniles can be found on muddy bottoms of brackish waters.
 Their depth range is 0–55 m, and they prefer subtropical regions.